Atthaualpha/knowledge-abyss/spring/DEPENDENCY_INJECTION.md

 - Constructor injection
 - Setter inject

+Each type of DI has some advantages and disadvantages explained in [this section](./TYPES_OF_INJECTIONS.md).

-*Additional injection would be **field injection**, which uses reflection to set dependency value, but using reflection has some performance implications and it is easy to broke Single Responsibility Principle (SRP)*
+*An Additional injection would be **field injection**, which uses reflection to set dependency value, but using reflection has some performance implications and it is easy to broke Single Responsibility Principle (SRP)*